ethpool-update-project/open-callisto-pool-README-v2/README.md

 It is recommended to bind your DB address on 127.0.0.1 or on internal ip.
 Also, please set up the password for advanced security!!!

+#### Bind to 127.0.0.1

     $ sudo nano /etc/redis/redis.conf

 Uncomment `bind 127.0.0.1`

+#### Setup a Password

+    $ echo "password" | sha256sum

+copy the generated password and paste in the following

+    $ sudo nano /etc/redis/redis.conf

+uncomment this line  `requirepass foobared` replace foobared with the generated password you copied.

+    $sudo service redis-server restart

+To check that Redis is working, use the Redis command line.
+$ redis-cli

 ### Install nginx